 He turned on the bath water, cradled his son’s head, and began describing the relaxing feeling of floating in water.
 He prompted his son to imagine the whale music.

-There is no magic spell, but Margaret’s family was onto something.
+It worked.
+And Margaret’s family was onto something.

 Mindfulness is a buzzword with merit to its acclaim.
 Research in Canada and the U.S. suggests children who learn mindfulness meditation skills can invoke key words, phrases and images to calm themselves, instead of door-slamming, screaming and rolling on the floor.